This is a foreign exchange guide to Iceland, the Icelandic Krona currency plus ISK transfers and travel tips.

 When searching around for information on how to get a good exchange rate when sending money to Iceland you need to start with finding out the latest Icelandic Krona foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Iceland
+Get a better deal for foreign transfers to Iceland